The Web Health

 How to Relieve Pain From Temporary Crown

 Pain after a temporary crown is common, but it’s nothing to ignore.
-After the procedure, you may experience sharp nerve pain and sensitivity in your teeth, even in your jaws and ears.
+After the procedure, you may experience sharp nerve pain and sensitivity in your teeth, even in your jaw and ears.
 This can occur because of exposed nerves, a high bite, or irritation from the crown material.
+If your tooth hurts worse after temporary crown placement, you should understand why and how to relieve it fast.

 Let’s get started.